Lyn Paul website banner.

 (Record Mirror, July 1975)

 Later in 1975 Roger Cook had a Christmas hit when Dana's recording of It's Gonna Be A Cold Cold Christmas reached number 4 in the UK charts.
-Prior to this he had written hits for a variety of recording artists - Cilla Black (Conversations, Something Tells Me); Blue Mink (Banner Man, Good Morning Freedom, Melting Pot, Randy, Stay With Me); Congregation (Softly Whispering I Love You); the Drifters (Like Sister and Brother); the Fortunes (This Golden Ring, You've Got Your Troubles); the Hollies (Gasoline Alley Bred, Long Cool Woman In A Black Dress); Gene Pitney (Something's Gotten Hold Of My Heart) and White Plains (My Baby Loves Lovin').
+Prior to this he had written hits for a variety of recording artists - Cilla Black (Conversations, Something Tells Me); Blue Mink (Banner Man, Good Morning Freedom, Melting Pot, Randy, Stay With Me); Congregation (Softly Whispering I Love You); The Drifters (Like Sister and Brother); The Fortunes (This Golden Ring, You've Got Your Troubles); The Hollies (Gasoline Alley Bred, Long Cool Woman In A Black Dress); Gene Pitney (Something's Gotten Hold Of My Heart) and White Plains (My Baby Loves Lovin').

 B-side: The Waiting Game